jiink/flask-quest/README.md

 # Flask Quest
-A videogame about a flask.
-Made in Godot 3.0.6.
+An RPG about two sentient flasks.
+Being made in Godot 3.0.6.